-The Natural Resource Conservation major is designed to provide graduates with expertise in the management and conservation of our natural heritage, from forest and wildlife to waters and minerals.
-Major geological, ecological, management and economic aspects of natural resources are covered in this program.
-The Natural Resource Conservation major is co-administered by the University of Florida's School of Forest Resources and Conservation and the College of Agriculture and Life Sciences Department of Wildlife Ecology and Conservation.
-Students develop a personalized program in Natural Resource Conservation in consultation with an advisor and approved by the school's undergraduate coordinator.
-Programs of study range from the very focused and specific, to the broad and multidisciplinary.
-Natural Resource Conservation students develop programs of studies according to their area of interest, or alternately they can pursue more defined programs by utilizing elective choices in environmental education, ecotourism, wetlands ecosystems, landscape ecology, pre-environmental law and computer information systems.
+Natural Resource Conservation is a Bachelor of Science degree program designed to provide graduates with expertise in the management and conservation of our natural heritage, from forest and wildlife to water and soil.
+Major geological, ecological, biological, management and economic aspects of natural resources are covered in this program.
+The Natural Resource Conservation major is an interdisciplinary degree program offered jointly by the University of Florida's School of Forest Resources and Conservation and the College of Agricultural and Life Sciences Department of Wildlife Ecology and Conservation.
+Students are able to develop a personalized program in Natural Resource Conservation in consultation with an advisor and approved by the school's undergraduate coordinator.
+Natural Resource Conservation students develop programs of study according to their area of interest by utilizing elective choices in wildlife, forestry, biology, marine biology, ecotourism and environmental studies (ie. soils, coastal and wetland ecology, environmental law and geographic information computer systems).
 Students may also choose to minor in Forest Resources and Conservation or Wildlife Ecology and Conservation.
+See Page 65 for a complete description of the PJC Associate in Arts degree program designed to meet all of the admission requirements for the Natural Resource Conservation interdisciplinary degree program at UF-Milton.

-The Landscape and Nursery Horticulture Interdisciplinary Studies major offers two concentrations: Environmental Horticulture Operations and Landscape and Nursery Management.
-These concentrations provide skill and training for employment in Florida's diverse environmental horticulture industry, including our theme parks, nursery industry, and landscape management firms.
-Environmental Horticulture deals with the improvement of the human environment by the proper selection, propagation, growth and placement of plants in exterior and interior landscapes.
+Landscape and Nursery Horticulture Interdisciplinary Studies majors provide skills and training for employment in Florida's diverse environmental horticulture industry, including our theme parks, nursery industry, and landscape management firms.
 It applies many principals of biology, botany, business, chemistry, mathematics, engineering and education to growing and using plants in all areas of our lives.
+The Environmental Horticulture Interdisciplinary Science Degree program is administered by the University of Florida's College of Agricultural and Life Sciences Department of Environmental Horticulture and offers two concentrations: Environmental Horticulture Operations and Landscape and Nursery Management.